gayathriravipati/gayathriravipati/README.md

 ### Hey!
 Welcome to my GitHub page.

 👋 - I'm Gayathri Ravipati, a curious individual who enjoys discovering new things.
-👩‍🎓 - Currently pursuing a Master's in Computer Science with expected graduation on May 2024.
+👩‍🎓 - A recent graduate with a Master's in Computer Science from Rutgers University - New Brunswick.
-👀 - I'm actively looking for full-time software engineer opportunities starting June 2024.
+👀 - I'm actively looking for full-time software engineer opportunities and am open to joining immediately.
 💬 - Always eager to interact and collaborate with diverse minds, please drop me an email for a quick chat or any interesting opportunities([gayathri.ravipati@rutgers.edu](gayathri.ravipati@rutgers.edu)).

 <!--